By Thomas Kyle-Milward

 TACOMA, WASH.
 (Dec.
 2, 2019) — After almost six years of deliberation and preparation, Pacific Lutheran University is rolling out a prestigious new Master of Science in Kinesiology program.

-Aimed at both graduate students looking for rigorous curriculum blended with real-world experiences and working professionals already in the field but looking to broaden their horizons, the university’s MS in Kinesiology program promises to open the door to expanded career opportunities for its participants.
+Aimed at both graduate students looking for rigorous curriculum blended with real-world experiences and working professionals already in the field but looking to broaden their horizons, the university’s MS in Kinesiology program strives to open the door to expanded career opportunities for its participants.

 “This is a different master’s degree,” said Dr. Karen McConnell, dean of PLU’s School of Education and Kinesiology.
 “If you look around the region in our field, most of the degrees are very research-focused and they’re really catering towards people who want to go on and get a Ph.D. in the field.
 We decided to take a very different stance.”